Every location is different with uniquely configured entrances, but all have one thing in common: the entrance needs to be easily accessed.

 Now, on to ADA guidelines.

 For commercial occupied use, the Americans with Disabilities Act (ADA) recommends a 1:12 slope.
-This means that every 1” of the vertical rise needs at least 1’ (12”) of ramp length.
+This means that every 1” of the vertical rise you need to overcome, there needs to be at least 1 foot (12”) of ramp length.
 This equates to 5 degrees of incline.
-For more ADA guidelines, click the link above.
+The reason for this is that a steeper incline becomes more difficult for someone with a disability to navigate, making the ramp as much of a burden as stairs.
+Handicap ramp size will vary for widths but should be sufficient for even a broader wheelchair or motor scooter to easily fit.

-This sounds tricky, but it’s actually the easy part.
+Calculating ramp size for wheelchair use sounds tricky, but it’s actually the easy part!